-Students who plan to satisfy the requirements for a foreign language citation in Literary Chinese must complete a Foreign Language Citation Study Plan with the Language Program Coordinator in EALC, 5 Bryant Street, Room 205, and reachable at eal@fas.harvard.edu.
+Students who plan to satisfy the requirements for a language citation in Literary Chinese must submit a petition via my.harvard to be reviewed and approved by the language Program Manager, and reachable at eal@fas.harvard.edu.

 Czech

 A citation in Czech requires four courses beyond the elementary level (beyond the A-level courses CZCH AA-AB).
 Typically, the citation consists of two semesters of Intermediate Czech (CZCH BA-BB) and two semesters of Advanced Czech (CZCH CR).
 CZCH 112: Readings in Czech Literature and Culture also counts toward the language citation.